Piousbox-cookbooks/db_backup_s3/README.md

-mongodb_backup_s3 Cookbook
+db_backup_s3 Cookbook
 ==========================

-Backs up mongodb to S3
+Includes a recipe to back up mongodb to S3.

+Includes a recipe to back up mysql to S3.

 Requirements
 ------------
  * method of connecting to s3
  * s3 connection configuration
  * mongodb connection configuration

-TODO: List your cookbook requirements.
-Be sure to include any requirements this cookbook has on platforms, libraries, other cookbooks, packages, operating systems, etc.

-e.g.
+ * mysql connection configuration

 #### packages
-- `toaster` - mongodb_backup_s3 needs toaster to brown your bagel.
+- `toaster` - db_backup_s3 needs toaster to brown your bagel.

 Attributes
 ----------